 - Read each question at least twice and underline important points — no matter how easy the question looks;

-- Highlight the end of the question so that you have identified any rounding instructions.
+- Highlight the end of the question using the highlight function on screen so that you have identified any rounding instructions.
 Highlight all the numbers in the question and then ascertain if you need to use them all;

 Tips for specific calculations

 - Round up with Number Needed to Treat and down with Number Needed to Harm;

 - Round at the end of the calculation unless working out a dose;